bairblog/bairblog.github.io/_posts/2020-11-12-ridge-rider.md

 A: We actually don’t.
 We show in the paper that symmetries lead to repeated Eigenvalues, which reduces the number of branches we need to explore.

-A symmetry, **TODO**, of the loss function is a bijection on the parameter space such that
+A symmetry, $\phi$, of the loss function is a bijection on the parameter space such that

 $$